catalina17/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I have now passed my PhD viva with ***no corrections*** at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk), [University of Cambridge](https://www.cam.ac.uk)!
-During my PhD studies, I have been supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and a member of [King's College](https://www.kings.cam.ac.uk).
+**As of May 25th, I passed my PhD viva with no corrections** at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk), [University of Cambridge](https://www.cam.ac.uk)!
+During my PhD, I have been supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and a member of [King's College](https://www.kings.cam.ac.uk).
 My research focuses on learning multimodal and graph-structured representations of the world.

 Until November 2020, I was a Research Scientist intern at [DeepMind](http://deepmind.com), hosted by [Piotr Mirowski](https://piotrmirowski.com/) in the Robotics, Embodied Agents and Lifelong learning (REAL) team led by [Raia Hadsell](http://raiahadsell.com/).
 I am co-organising the [Visually Grounded Interaction and Language Workshop](https://vigilworkshop.github.io/) taking place at [NAACL 2021](https://2021.naacl.org/).